miracl/core/cpp/readme.md

     python3 config32.py

-Then select options 1, 3, 7, 23, 25, 31, 32 and 34, which are fixed for the example
+Then select options 1, 3, 7, 24, 26, 32, 33 and 35, which are fixed for the example
 programs.
 (For a 16-bit build select 1, 4 and 6).
 Select 0 then to exit.

 Then compile

-    g++ -O2  testall.cpp core.a -o testall
+    g++ -O2  testecc.cpp core.a -o testall

 (if using MINGW-W64 in Windows change -o testall to -o testall.exe)

-The test program exercises 3 different ordinary elliptic curves, a pairing friendly curve and RSA, all in the one binary.
+The test program exercises 3 different ordinary elliptic curves (for ECDH Key exchange, ECDSA signature and ECIES encryption), plus RSA, all in the one binary

+Next compile

+    g++ -O2  testmpin.cpp core.a -o testall

+This test program exercises 4 different pairing friendly curves using the MPIN authentication protocol.

 The correct PIN is 1234